-Inflation pushes prices up over time which means that each dollar you own today will buy more now than it will in the future.
+Inflation pushes prices up over time which means that each dollar you own today will buy more in the present time than it will in the future.
 This is why investing is so important.

 Inflation is reported on an annualized basis.
-That means that to invest a dollar today, you’d have not only to expect to exceed inflation but also have some wiggle room to account for the uncertainty of the future.
+That means that to invest a dollar today, you’d have not only to expect to exceed inflation but also have some wiggle room to account for the uncertainty of the future cash flow.

 Over time the stock market beats out inflation.
 So if you put the same amount of money in a savings account and investment account, the money invested would be worth far more than the money sitting in the savings account.

 For every choice made, there are choices sacrificed.
-The choice to go to college is an excellent example of opportunity cost.
+The choice to go to college is a simple example of opportunity cost.

-Choosing to attend means you are giving up four years worth of salary you would have earned at a job and four years of work experience.
+Choosing to attend means you are giving up four years worth of salary you would have earned at a job and four years of work experience (future payment.)